brugal/wolfcamql/README-wolfcam.txt

 * cg_levelTimerOvertimeReset:  0: (default) shows total overtime amount, 1: shows current overtime amount

+   when cg_levelTimerDirection is 3 (always count down) this setting is ignored and it always shows current overtime amount

 * r_lightmapColor to tint the lightmap
   extreme example:  r_lightmapColor "0xff0000" to make all the lights red better example: r_lightmapcolor "0xffafaf" to turn down blue and green a bit, without completely eliminating them